Generic Name: desipramine (des IP ra meen)

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking desipramine with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking Norpramin with other drugs that make you sleepy can worsen this effect.
+Ask your doctor before taking Norpramin with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Tell your doctor if you have used an "SSRI" antidepressant in the past 5 weeks, such as citalopram, escitalopram, fluoxetine (Prozac), fluvoxamine, paroxetine, sertraline (Zoloft), trazodone, or vilazodone.

-Many drugs can interact with desipramine.
+Many drugs can interact with Norpramin.
 Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any you start or stop using, especially:

 any other antidepressant;